-On May 12 he did just that, shooting Medrano, her coworker Cindy Krantz, and Kirkersville Police Chief Steven Eric DiSario at the Pine Kirk Care Center in Kirkersville.
+On May 12 he did just that, fatally shooting Medrano, her coworker Cindy Krantz, and Kirkersville Police Chief Steven Eric DiSario at the Pine Kirk Care Center in Kirkersville.

 At the time Hartless was fresh off serving 20 days in jail for domestic violence against Medrano.
 A civil protection order prohibited him from having any contact with her.

 But Medrano had a complicated relationship with Hartless.
 She withdrew similar orders twice before, and had written a letter to the judge on his behalf asking for leniency in his criminal case.
 The letter may have been a factor in his early release from his 90-day sentence.

 “I never intended Tom to be jailed for his actions, rather it was a cry for help,” Medrano wrote in the letter dated March 23, the day he was sentenced.
 “I continue to love and support him.”